 What’s included in the cost?

-The $2000 will cover your travel expenses (12-passenger van/gasoline), hotel (double occupancy), and tickets/fees to all historic sites and museums.
-Breakfast will be provided by the hotels, and there will be a few selected meals paid for by the program, but you will need to pay for most of your own meals as we go.
+The $1,300 will cover your travel expenses (airfare and all ground transportation), hotel (double occupancy), and tickets/fees to all historic sites and museums.
+Breakfast will be provided by the hotels.
+You will be responsible for paying for lunches and dinners.

-There will be fund raising and scholarship opportunities available to students accepted into the program, which will bring down the $2000 cost for students participating in these opportunities.
+There will be fund raising opportunities available to students accepted into the program, which will bring down the $1,300 cost for students participating in these opportunities.